 Function attemptCashAddressFormatErrorCorrection

-• Attempt to correct up to 2 errors in a CashAddress.
-The CashAddress must be properly formed (include a prefix and only contain Bech32 characters).
+• Attempt to correct up to 2 errors in a CashAddress-formatted string.
+The string must include the prefix and only contain Bech32 characters.

 Only 2 substitution errors can be corrected (or a single swap) – deletions and insertions (errors that shift many other characters and change the length of the payload) can never be safely corrected and will produce an error.